ingararntzen/timingdocs/docs/source/timeddata/axis.rst

     Returns all cues for a given interval on ``Axis``.
 Search mode specifies which cues to include.

+    Since ``Intervals`` may also be used to represent singular points (see :ref:`interval-definition`), the lookup operation readily supports lookup for cues that are valid for a single point on the timeline.

 ..  js:method:: axis.lookup_remove(interval[, mode])